Is it still a good idea to start a food blog in 2026? And with AI everywhere, is it even possible to stand out anymore?

 10. Which Hosting Platform Should I Choose?

-Free platforms like Blogger or Wix are fine for experimenting, but they’re limited.
-If you want to build a brand, grow traffic, or earn income, you need full control.
+Free platforms like Blogger or Wix are fine for experimenting or as a hobby, but they’re limited.

 - Free domain for a year